-For additional information on the College of Education and Human Development, please visit our website https://cehd.gmu.edu/.
+For additional information on the College of Education and Human Development, please visit our website https://cehd.gmu.edu/students/.

+Appendix

-Appendix Assessment Rubric(s)
+Assessment Rubric(s)

-Does Not Meet Meets Expectations Exceeds Expectations Expectations 1 2 3 Present Levels of Performance CEC/IGC Standards 1 & 4 Candidate understands how exceptionalities may interact with development and learning and uses this knowledge to provide meaningful and challenging learning Candidate writes a present levels of performance statement that: lacks consistent links to evaluations and assessments, AND/OR fails to include educational implications of the student's exceptionality, AND/OR fails to consider variations in beliefs, traditions, and values across and within cultures.
-Candidate interprets information from formal and informal assessments to write appropriate, relevant present levels of performance statement with: clear links to evaluations and assessments (such as interviews, observations, standardized tests), description of educational implications of the characteristics of various exceptionalities, sensory impairments (as applicable), and description of variations in beliefs, traditions, and values across and within cultures (as applicable).
-Candidate interprets information from formal and informal assessments to write appropriate, relevant present levels of performance statement with: clear links to evaluations and assessments (such as interviews, observations, standardized tests), description of educational implications of the characteristics of various exceptionalities, sensory impairments (as applicable), and description of variations in beliefs, traditions, and values across and within cultures (as applicable). experiences for individuals with exceptionalities. demonstrate respect for the student by using biased and negative Candidate uses unbiased and objective language.
-Candidate includes objective language.
-Candidate includes description of the similarities and differences between the student's development and Candidate uses language. description of the similarities typical human development.
+Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 Present Levels of Performance CEC/IGC Standards 1 & 4 Candidate understands how exceptionalities may interact with development and learning and uses this knowledge to provide meaningful and challenging learning experiences for individuals with exceptionalities .
+Candidate uses multiple methods of assessment and data sources in making Candidate writes a present levels of performance statement that: lacks consistent links to evaluations and assessments, AND/OR fails to include educational implications of the student's exceptionality, AND/OR fails to consider variations in beliefs, traditions, and values across and within cultures.
+Candidate fails to demonstrate respect for the student by using biased and negative language.
+Candidate fails to show evidence of the similarities and differences between the student's development and Candidate interprets information from formal and informal assessments to write appropriate, relevant present levels of performance statement with: clear links to evaluations and assessments (such as interviews, observations, standardized tests), description of educational implications of the characteristics of various exceptionalities, sensory impairments (as applicable), and description of variations in beliefs, traditions, and values across and within cultures (as applicable).
+Candidate uses unbiased and objective language.
+Candidate includes description of the similarities and differences Candidate interprets information from formal and informal assessments to write appropriate, relevant present levels of performance statement with: clear links to evaluations and assessments (such as interviews, observations, standardized tests), description of educational implications of the characteristics of various exceptionalities, sensory impairments (as applicable), and description of variations in beliefs, traditions, and values across and within cultures (as applicable).
+Candidate uses unbiased and objective language.
+Candidate includes description of the similarities and differences between the student's development.
+Candidate describes strengths and areas in need of improvement in relation to Virginia Standards of Learning.